July 28, 2016

 Problems SD-WAN can Solve

-Time and energy spent resolving connection frustrations add up quickly.
-Imagine how your workday would be different if the following connectivity-related issues were a thing of the past...
+Spending time and energy resolving connection issues adds up quickly.
+And it's important to make every moment at the office count.
+Imagine how your workday could be different if the following connectivity-related issues were a thing of the past...

 1. Dropped Calls

 Communication certainly keeps the business world moving.
 Regardless of industry, both internal and external IP phone calls are a constant means of communication.
 A dropped call can mean lost information, a missed deadline or an angry customer.
-Not to mention glitch-filled video chats, which can cause more problems than solutions too.
+Not to mention glitch-filled video chats, which we all know can cause more problems than solutions.

 2. Slow Loading Pages